mrrogge/rude/manual/Hello_World.md

 # Hello World!
-Here is a basic example demonstrating the use of `rude`.
+Here is a basic example using the `rude` framework.

 ```lua
 local rude = require('rude')